Ulnar claw: Ulnar paradox

-Simply put, as reinnervation occurs along the ulnar nerve after a high lesion, the deformity will get worse (FDP reinnervated) as the patient recovers - hence the use of the term "paradox".
+As reinnervation occurs along the ulnar nerve after a high lesion, the deformity gets worse (FDP reinnervated) as the patient recovers - hence the use of the term "paradox".
 A simple way to remember this is: 'the closer to the Paw, the worse the Claw'.

 Prevention

 Preventive therapy is recommended to preserve the function of the fingers.
-This may include physical exercise, stretching, proper bodily function and myofascial release (massage, foam roller).
-Exercises are focused on the forearm muscles, such as the extensor carpi ulnaris; extensor digitorum to antagonize the flexion of the fingers.
+This may include physical exercise, stretching, proper bodily function, and myofascial release (massage, foam roller).
+Exercises focus on the forearm muscles, such as the extensor carpi ulnaris; extensor digitorum, to antagonize the flexion of the fingers.

 Massaging the forearm muscles also alleviates the tightness that occurs with muscles exertion.
 Stretching allows the muscles more flexibility, decreasing interference with the innervations of the ulnar nerve to the fingers.

-The so-called "Hand of Benediction" is caused by median nerve lesions.
+The so-called Hand of Benediction is caused by median nerve lesions.
 The hand will show hyperextension of the metacarpophalangeal joints (MCP) from the unopposed extensor digitorum as well as weakened extension and flexion of the Interphalangeal (IP) joints of the 2nd and 3rd digits (index and middle) due to deficits in the radial lumbricals and lateral half of the flexor digitorum profundus.
-The pathogenesis is similar to that of ulnar clawing (loss of the relevant lumbricals and the flexor digitorum profundus along with unopposed action of forearm extensors), and a median claw hand will appear similar to an ulnar claw when the patient with a median claw is asked to make a fist.
+The pathogenesis is similar to that of ulnar clawing (loss of the relevant lumbricals and the flexor digitorum profundus, along with unopposed action of forearm extensors), and a median claw hand will appear similar to an ulnar claw when the patient with a median claw is asked to make a fist.

-The following signs may be used to clinically distinguish median nerve clawing from ulnar nerve clawing.
+The following signs may be used to distinguish median nerve clawing from ulnar nerve clawing clinically.

 Dupuytren's contracture

 Dupuytren's contracture is a deformity of the hand due to thickening and fibrosis of the palmar aponeurosis and eventual contracture of the 4th and 5th digits.
-Presenting as a small hard nodule in the base of the ring finger, it tends to affect the ring and little finger as puckering and adherence of the palmar aponeurosis to the skin.
-Eventually the MCP and IP joints of the 4th and 5th digits become permanently flexed.
+Presenting as a small hard nodule in the base of the ring finger, it tends to affect the ring and little finger with puckering and adherence of the palmar aponeurosis to the skin.
+Eventually, the MCP and IP joints of the 4th and 5th digits become permanently flexed.
 This claw appearance can be distinguished from an ulnar claw in that the MCP is flexed in Dupuytren's but hyperextended in ulnar nerve injuries.

 Klumpke paralysis

-A claw hand can result of injuries to the inferior brachial plexus (C8–T1).
+A claw hand can result from injuries to the inferior brachial plexus (C8–T1).
 The condition may arise from the limb being suddenly pulled upward.
 For example, Klumpke paralysis can occur from excessive pulling of the infant's forelimb during parturition.